Code-Institute-Submissions/SpookySpool/README.md

 ### Target Demographic
 The target demographic for Spooky Spool is scary movie fans across all ages.
-This is a broad demographic but scews younger (the average viewer is under 25) with a roughly even split between the sexes [(source)](https://cmpalexgilbey.weebly.com/uploads/3/8/8/7/38878453/horror_film_research.pdf).
+This is a broad demographic but scews towards younger (the average viewer is under 25) with a roughly even split between the sexes [(source)](https://cmpalexgilbey.weebly.com/uploads/3/8/8/7/38878453/horror_film_research.pdf).
 As the audience is younger the website must have a mobile first design (which is more often used over traditional desktops by this demographic).
 A gender neutral design has also be used as users are expecting more of a scary feel compared to anything gendered.